Grant Information

 What should we include in our Letter of Inquiry?

 In your LOI, we’d like a good introduction to your organization, including information such as: your mission, year founded, tax-exempt status, staff size, an overview of what programs & services you offer, numbers served, geographic focus, and target & beneficiary populations.
-Additionally, it is helpful to include financial information, such as: size of operating and program budget(s), amount of cash reserves, and current funding sources.
-Lastly, we’d like to know the amount of the grant you’d be requesting and the nature & purpose of requested funds.
+We’d also like to know the amount of the grant you’d be requesting and the nature & purpose of requested funds.

 What if our organization does not have a 990 form?